 Standing on the hard shoulder of the M25, looking at the white rump of the Caterham parked 50 yards up the road, it's rather a sad ending to our time with GK04 CWV.
 At rush hour on a Wednesday morning, the Caterham's alternator had lost the will to live, leaving me suddenly at sea in the middle-lane of London's infamous ring road (an event almost as palm-moistening as unexpected lock-stops oversteer in the wet).
-Thankfully it found just enough revs to get me safely across to the hard shoulder before coming
+Thankfully it found just enough revs to get me safely across to the hard shoulder before coming to rest.

 |Date acquired||July 2004|